PE and sport premium

 Our indicative Primary PE and Sport Funding is £17,600.
 Schools will be given 65% this year and 35% next year.

-- Employ specialist teachers or qualified coaches to deliver high quality lessons that increase motivation and love for PE
+- Deliver high quality lessons that increase motivation and love for PE

 - Buy into the ‘Hyndburn Sports Partnership’ to allow a wide range of inter school competitions/ sports and opportunities, which wouldn't necessarily be available without the Partnership.

 - Forge links with PE teachers in local secondary schools to enable networking/ use of local facilities and expertise of specialist teachers and equipment